JuliaEarth/ImageQuilting.jl/README.md

 - ImageQuilting.jl won the [Syvitski Modeler Award 2018](https://csdms.colorado.edu/wiki/Student_Modeler_Award_2018).
 - ImageQuilting.jl can now be used as one of the many solvers in the [GeoStats.jl](https://github.com/JuliaEarth/GeoStats.jl) framework.
-For more information, please type `?ImgQuilt` in the Julia prompt after loading the package.
+For more information, please type `?IQ` in the Julia prompt after loading the package.

 Installation
 ------------